yagoferrer/map-tools/README.md

     ]);
   }
 ```

-Now we can query what City has a larger population and make the Marker bounce
+Now you can use the power of Crossfilter to update Markers!
 ```javascript
 map.updateMarker(population.top(1), {move: map.bounce});
 ```